 "Every one of us is a memorial to long-dead stars.
 Every one of us was quite literally made in heaven.” – Marcus Chown, The Magic Furnace

-What will joining a Stardust Adventure will gift you?
+What will joining the Year of Adventure will gift you?

-- Before we start you’ll gather your kit for your adventures and receive your seasonal we are stardust welcome box
+- A seasonal we are stardust welcome box

 - A guidebook of journaling questions and short creative exercises that will help you: